California Workers’ Compensation FAQ

 Contact Us | We’ve Got Your Back

-For a free consultation with an experienced workers’ comp attorney, call our offices in San Bernardino or Encino at 877-382-2113, or contact us online.
+For a free consultation with an experienced workers’ comp attorney, call our offices in San Bernardino at 877-382-2113, or contact us online.
 We fight to protect the rights of injured workers throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.